“If you wish to learn about the various types of hackers in the online world and burst the Hollywood image of a hacker in your mind, keep reading on…”

-A derogatory term often used by amateur hackers who don't care much about the coding skills.
+A derogatory term often used by amateur hackers who don’t care much about their coding skills.
 These hackers usually download tools or use available hacking codes written by other developers and hackers.
 Their primary purpose is often to impress their friends or gain attention.

-However, they don't care about learning.
-By using off-the-shelf codes and tools, these hackers may launch some attacks without bothering for the quality of the attack.
+However, they don’t care about learning.
+By using off-the-shelf codes and tools, these hackers may launch some attacks without bothering about the quality of the attack.
 Most common cyber attacks by script kiddies might include DoS and DDoS attacks.

 5. Green Hat Hackers

-These hackers are the amateurs in the online world of hacking.
+These hackers are amateurs in the online world of hacking.
 Consider them script kiddies but with a difference.
 These newbies have a desire to become full-blown hackers and are very curious to learn.
 You may find them engrossed in the hacking communities bombarding their fellow hackers with questions.